skrepr/ansible-role-promtail/README.md

 # About

-This Ansible role is used for changing the hostname on your server.
+This Ansible role is used for getting logs from your host to Loki with Promtail.

-It works by taking your `{{ inventory_hostname }}` and using it for changing the hostname.
+It also has the ability to add custom Nginx config to extract detailed logs from Nginx with Promtail.

 [![Ansible Role](https://img.shields.io/ansible/role/56457)](https://galaxy.ansible.com/skrepr/hostname)
 [![Ansible Role](https://img.shields.io/ansible/role/d/56457)](https://galaxy.ansible.com/skrepr/hostname)